dominik-pichler/Review_me_if_you_can/README.md

 | Sentiment_Score        | FLOAT     |
 | Cleaning_Quality       | INT       |

-For simplification purposes this data is also stored in the AWS RDS.
-Of course arguments for storing this data in a NoSQL Table like MongoDB or AWS Dynamo DB could be made, but due to the limited scope of this project I have decided to keep the overhead low and not setup another DB.
+To simplify data management, this information is also stored in AWS RDS.
+Of course arguments for storing this data in a NoSQL Table like MongoDB or AWS Dynamo DB can be made, but due to the limited scope of this project I have decided to keep the overhead low and not setup another DB.

-## 2.3 Data for the KG-Generation
+## 2.3 Data for the Knowledge-Graph-Generation
 Finally, the resulting data has been stored in the following ABT `ABT_BASE_TABLE_KG_GENERATION` that will be used for building the Knowledge Graph:

 | Column Name            | Data Type  | Source        |